HP Laptop Charging Port & DC Jack Repair UK 2026 — Costs & Board-Level Options

 What the repair involves

-On a discrete barrel-jack Pavilion the swap is fast: bottom cover off, disconnect the battery for safety, desolder or unclip the old socket, fit the new one, solder or seat it back onto the board, and load-test the charge circuit under demand before anything is signed off.
-On a board-mounted USB-C Spectre or EliteBook the process is micro-soldering — the board is removed, the failed port is desoldered under magnification, surrounding pads inspected for lift, the new port reflowed onto clean pads, and the full power path continuity-tested before the board goes back.
-Where pads are torn — the resoldering case — we rebuild the pads or jumper the trace as described above.
-Every charging repair is load-tested: we confirm the machine draws charge, holds it under demand, and reports correct status before sign-off.
+On a discrete barrel-jack Pavilion the swap is quick work: bottom cover off, battery isolated for safety, the tired socket unclipped or desoldered, the new one fitted and soldered or seated back onto the board, and the charge circuit put under load before anything is signed off.
+A board-mounted USB-C Spectre or EliteBook is micro-soldering from the start — the board comes out, the failed port is lifted under magnification, the surrounding pads checked for lift, a new port reflowed onto clean copper, and the whole power path continuity-tested before the board returns.
+Where pads are torn, we rebuild them or jumper the trace as above.
+Nothing leaves without a load test: we confirm the machine pulls charge, holds it under demand, and reports the right status.

 The guarantee on charging-port work